KTrain5169/CweamCraft/public/modpack.md

 {% include figure.html image="/assets/guides/curseforge2.png" %}

 ### Packwiz (Automatic Updates)
 Packwiz is a package manager that can be bootstrapped into the Minecraft launcher, to automatically download and update modpacks.
-Follow the instructions on the [Packwiz website](https://packwiz.infra.link/tutorials/installing/packwiz-installer/), and set the URL to `https://cweamcraft.net/packdata/client/pack.toml`
+Follow the instructions on the [Packwiz website](https://packwiz.infra.link/tutorials/installing/packwiz-installer/), and set the URL to `https://cweamcraft.net/packdata/client/pack.toml`, or download the auto-updating instance at the top of the page.